rickycodes/learnyounode-golf/README.md

-my attempt at solving `learnyounode` (https://github.com/workshopper/learnyounode) with the least amount of code
+my attempt at solving `learnyounode` (https://github.com/workshopper/learnyounode) with the least amount of code possible

 can you do better? make a PR!